“How do you attract hummingbirds?”

 LEARN MORE HERE -> 9 Ways To Keep Ants OFF Your Hummingbird Feeders

 #12.
 Stop “bullies” by hanging multiple feeders

 Not only will you have a better chance at attracting more hummingbirds, but having lots of nectar feeders also prevents a bully hummer from scaring away other birds.

 Yes, you heard correctly.
 Hummingbirds can be very aggressive and territorial.
 It’s not uncommon for one to perch next to a feeder and not let anyone else eat!

-To help, get your nectar feeders out before the first Spring migrants arrive.
+To help them, make sure your nectar feeders are out before the first spring migrants arrive.
 If they could express their emotions, I’m sure hummingbirds would sincerely appreciate the fresh sugar water you provide.

 The same principle applies in the fall.
 Many enthusiasts take their feeders down too early, just when hummingbirds are making their way back down south.

 The best way to continuously attract hummingbirds is to plant their favorite shrubs, trees, and flowers.